chharvey/counterpoint/docs/reference/types.md

 where **keys** are keywords or identifiers, and **values** are expressions.
 The number of properties in a record is called its **count**.
 The count and types of record **entries** (the “slots” where values are stored) are fixed and known at compile-time.
+Records are heterogeneous, meaning they can be declared with different entry types.
 Record entries cannot be added or deleted, but if the record is mutable, they can be reassigned.

 For example, given the record